franitel/franitel.github.io/_posts/2018-08-12-kubernetes-basic-deployment.md

 - namespace
 ---

-In this first deploy I'm going to deploy a simple nginx server, but I'm going to use namespace and resource limitation.
+In this deployment I'm going to a expose a simple nginx server, but I'm going to use namespace and resource limitation.

 ### Definitions: